If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 Private lenders offer flexible repayment terms – #3

-Private lenders often offer more flexible repayment terms than traditional banks.
+Private lenders often provide more flexible repayment terms than traditional banks.
 This flexibility means you can choose a repayment schedule that works best for your business cash flow and negotiate lower interest rates or other terms.

 Private lenders are more likely to approve your loan – #4